About the Program

 Courses & Requirements

-Need to meet major requirements (54) plus degree requirements (126) either through MBU or transfer course work; a minimum of 36 need to be taken through MBU.
+Need to meet major requirements (54) plus degree requirements (120) either through MBU or transfer course work; a minimum of 36 credits must be taken through MBU.

 The BSW’s academic foundation includes content on human behavior and the social environment, social welfare policy and services, social work research, and social work practice.
 Infused into all these subject areas is content on values and ethics, populations at risk, human diversity, and social and economic justice.
-In addition to foundation courses, elective courses include Aging, Child Welfare, and School Social Work.
+In addition to foundation courses, elective courses include Aging, Child Welfare, Girl Centered Initiatives, Mindfulness, and School Social Work.

 Cost & Financial Aid